Health Care Select Sector SPDR Fund (NYSEARCA:XLV) Sees Strong Trading Volume

-Shares of Health Care Select Sector SPDR Fund (NYSEARCA:XLV – Get Rating) saw unusually-strong trading volume on Wednesday .
-Approximately 420,674 shares were traded during mid-day trading, a decline of 96% from the previous session’s volume of 11,972,849 shares.The stock last traded at $122.67 and had previously closed at $121.19.
+Health Care Select Sector SPDR Fund (NYSEARCA:XLV – Get Rating) shares saw unusually-high trading volume on Tuesday .
+Approximately 408,284 shares were traded during trading, a decline of 97% from the previous session’s volume of 11,978,013 shares.The stock last traded at $125.66 and had previously closed at $123.60.

 Health Care Select Sector SPDR Fund Trading Up 1.7 %